PhenixRTS/AndroidSDK/README.md

 ## Known issues

+### Crash on Android 10 devices with x64 arch
+Please downgrade your `compileSdkVersion` to <= `28`.
+It is temporary workaround for the known issue.
+We are looking for solution.

 ### ERROR: Unable to resolve dependency for ':app@debug/compileClasspath': Could not resolve com.phenixrts.android:phenix-sdk-android:*.

 1) Check Phenix SDK version